Yomguithereal/teaching/shell/INSTALL.md

 # How to make sure your computer is terminal-ready?

-## You are on Linux (Ubuntu, Debian, CentOS etc.)
+## You are on Linux (Ubuntu, Debian, CentOS, etc.)

 You are already good to go!

 ## You are on MacOS

-1. Open a terminal (if you don't know how to, follow this little [guide](https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac).
+1. Open a terminal by searching for "terminal" in the launchpad (or follow this little [guide](https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac)).
 2. Make sure MacOS Developer Tools are installed by executing the following command (you can copy-paste and hit enter):

 ```bash